-Video Proof - At the end of boot camp, we create a YouTube video of your dog, demonstrating their ability to wait in a kennel, run on a treadmill, respond to obedience commands for male/female trainers, both onsite and in a public place.
+Video Proof - At the end of boot camp, we create a YouTube video of your dog, demonstrating their ability to wait in a kennel, run on a treadmill, and respond to obedience commands for male/female trainers.
 This video illustrates our high standard of training, proving your dog's ability to follow commands.

 Handler Training - Each one of our boot camp programs includes handler training and instruction at graduation.
 Handler training is a daylong seminar, with hands-on training for owners.
 Each client or family will learn about the training their dog has received, how/when to use the commands, and proper reinforcement of the training.
 Handler instruction includes a YouTube seminar of the instruction, as well as a video demonstration of the owner's dog performing the commands, written instructions, a daylong seminar + hands on training, 2-hours of post course completion coaching (group or private session), and lifelong support from the Academy.